Banff in September: Weather, Fall Tips & Things to Do

 Our son hiking to Raven’s End in Kananaskis.

-Other hikes that over incredible summit views are Ha Ling trail, Wind Ridge trail and the hike up Yates Mountain from Barrier Lake.
-If you hike up Yates view Prairie View, we highly recommend coming back down Jewell Pass so you can also experience the fall foliage along Stoney Trail.
+Other hikes that offer incredible summit views are Ha Ling trail, Wind Ridge trail and the hike up Yates Mountain from Barrier Lake.
+If you hike up Yates Mountain via Prairie View, we highly recommend coming back down Jewell Pass so you can also experience the fall foliage along Stoney Trail.

-Fall colours in Kananaskis along Stoney Trail to Barrier.
+Fall colours along Stoney Trail near Barrier Lake in Kananaskis.

 Fall colours are not guaranteed.
 Some years it can get very cold and snow early in the month, this usually means our deciduous trees will lose their leaves before they turn those brilliant fall colours.